new-ft/frontend-take-home-assignment/README.md

 - **onChange Callback:** Implement an `onChange` callback function that will be triggered when an item is selected or deselected.
 This function should pass the selected value as an argument.

+- **Keyboard navigation:** Implement keyboard navigation to allow users to navigate through the dropdown menu using the arrow keys and select items using the enter key.

 By following these steps, you should be able to create a Dropdown Select component that is both functional and aligned with our design guidelines.

 ### User Experience Guidelines